-How to uninstall AuraSearch adware from the operating system?
+How to uninstall AuraSearch adware from the operating system

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is AuraSearch?

-AuraSearch is classified as adware because it generates online advertisements.
-Also, it functions as a browser hijacker - it modifies browser's settings without user's permission.
-It is likely that AuraSearch collects browsing-related and/or other data as well.
-Apps like AuraSearch are categorized as potentially unwanted applications (PUAs), it is because most users download and install them inadvertently.
-This particular apps is distributed via fake Adobe Flash Player installer.
+Apps like AuraSearch are categorized as potentially unwanted applications (PUAs), since users often download and install them inadvertently.
+This particular app is distributed via a fake Adobe Flash Player installer.

-Examples of ads that apps like AuraSearch generate are banners, coupons, surveys, pop-up ads.
-It is common that ads generated by adware-type apps are designed to promote unreliable pages or even cause downloads, installations of unwanted apps by executing certain scripts.
-As mentioned in the previous paragraph, AuraSearch functions not only as adware, but also as a browser hijacker.
-It means that it changes browser's settings such as address of a default search engine, homepage and/or new tab to an address of some fake search engine and does not allow users to remove that address from browser's settings unless it is no longer installed on the operating system and/or browser.
+As mentioned above, AuraSearch functions as adware and as a browser hijacker.
+Therefore, it changes browser settings such as the default search engine, homepage, and new tab to the address of a fake search engine.
+It does not allow users to remove this address from browser settings while it is installed on the operating system and/or browser.

-Furthermore, it is likely that AuraSearch gathers information related to user's browsing activities.
-For instance, addresses of visited pages, entered search queries, IP addresses, geolocations, and other browsing-related information.
-However, it is possible that it gathers more personal, sensitive data as well.
-The biggest problem is that its developers could sell gathered information to third parties (potentially cyber criminals) or monetize it in some other way.
-In such case its users may encounter problems related to online privacy, browsing safety, or even become victims of identity theft.
+Furthermore, it is likely that AuraSearch gathers information relating to users' browsing activities.
+For example, addresses of visited pages, entered search queries, IP addresses, geolocations, and other details.
+It might also gather more personal, sensitive data.
+The developers could sell gathered information to third parties (potentially, cyber criminals) or monetize it in other ways.

 Name | Ads by AuraSearch |